Treats chronic hepatitis B infection.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- The oral solution contains sodium.
+- The oral liquid contains sodium.
 Ask your doctor for advice if you are on a low sodium diet.

 - This medicine works best if there is a constant amount in the blood.
-To keep blood levels constant, take this medicine at the same time each day and do not miss any doses.
+Take this medicine at the same time each day and do not miss any doses.

 If a dose is missed: